You are here

-Dr. Doyle is an Assistant Professor of Immunobiology and Neurology.
+Dr. Doyle is an Associate Professor of Immunobiology and Neurology.
 He trained as a Postdoctoral Scholar at Stanford University under the mentorship of Dr. Marion Buckwalter researching the role of TGFbeta signaling after stroke and developing a model of post stroke dementia.
-Dr Doyle started as an Assistant Professor at the University of Arizona in 2013.
-Dr Doyle was awarded an American Federation of Aging Research Fellowship in 2009, an Anita Roberts Young Scientist Scholarship in 2010, and a K99/R00 faculty transition award from the National Institute of Nursing Research in 2012.
+Dr. Doyle started as an Assistant Professor at the University of Arizona in 2013.
+Dr. Doyle was awarded an American Federation of Aging Research Fellowship in 2009, an Anita Roberts Young Scientist Scholarship in 2010, and a K99/R00 faculty transition award from the National Institute of Nursing Research in 2012.

 - Cekanaviciute E, Fathali N, Doyle KP, Williams AM, Han J, Buckwalter MS. Astrocytic transforming growth factor-beta signaling reduces subacute neuroinflammation after stroke in mice.
 Glia.
 2014;62:1227–1240.